Bikeman868/NPL/docs/SYNTAX.md

 To configure different connections for different situations (for example local vs production) you can create a source file for each situation, where each source file contains an `application` statement that is specific to that situation.
+This works well if you want to for example store data in flat files for local development, but use BigTable for deployments.

-You can also add `config` statements to your application and override the values by providing a yaml file when you run the program.
+You can also use the same `application` definition, add `config` statements to your application, and override the config values by providing a yaml file when you run the program.

-As well as configuring your connection, you also need to route messages to/from the connection to a network entry point within your application.
+As well as configuring your connection, you also need to route messages to/from the connection to a network ingress/egress within your application.

-To configure the messages incomming from the connection to the application, use `ingress` followed by the qualified identifier of the network or network entry point.
+To configure the messages incomming from the connection to the application, use `ingress` followed by the qualified identifier of the network or network `ingress`.

-To configure the messages outgoing from the application to the connection, use `egress` followed by the qualified identifier of the network or network entry point.
+To configure the messages outgoing from the application to the connection, use `egress` followed by the qualified identifier of the network or network `egress`.

-If the qualified identifier refers to a network, then the default entry point will be used.
+If the qualified identifier refers to a network, then the default ingress/egress will be used.

 You can also combine `ingress` and `egress` in the same statement.